hard-mode/altar/README.md

 ## License

-Copyright © 2014, Adam Avramov
+Copyright © 2014, Adam Avramov.
 All rights reserved.

 Licensed under the BSD 2-Clause License.
 See file LICENSE for more info.